aftialabs/morf-customer-samples/demos/realestate/tenantbackgroundauthorization/README.md

 After hitting submit, the end user is then forwarded directly to the signing page in Adobe Acrobat Sign.
 Then a second signer will counter sign after via opening e-sign request email.

+To see a full preview of this demo, visit https://preview.getmorf.io/?form=/demos/realestate/tenantbackgroundauthorization/TenantBackgroundAuthorization.json

 Download this PDF for the full guide on how to set up and use this demo: https://github.com/aftialabs/morf-preview/blob/main/demos/realestate/tenantbackgroundauthorization/README%20Tenant%20Background%20Authorization%20form%20realestate.pdf